 By JR | Blog

-With a significant dip in temperatures this month, and many of us still working from home, you might be worried your heating bills will go up.
+With the winter months ahead, rising energy costs and many of us starting to work from home again, you might be worried your heating bills will go up.
 But there are ways to maximise your heating, keep warm and keep energy costs down.
 Read on for our top tips.

 1. Keep your heating at a steady temperature